Le Paradis campsite is located in Saint-Leon-sur-Vezere in the Dordogne region of France.

-Le Paradis is a stunning campsite located on the banks of the Vezere river within 17 acres of gardens and although fairly small it is extremely popular!
+Le Paradis is a stunning 5 star family friendly campsite that’s located on the banks of the Vezere river which is one of the most beautiful rivers in the Dordogne.

 The area surrounding the campsite is filled with some of the best countryside in the Dordogne, if not France, with plenty of beautiful villages entwined with the river as it meanders through the glorious fields, hills and woods.